The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - The social areas are NOT for play.
 (And the play areas are NOT for socializing.)

 - Please leave Tops room to swing implements.
 If you are not involved in a scene, please do not impede the play of others, or stand too close to their play area.
 We have social areas for socializing.
 If you get hit by a Top swinging an implement, it is YOUR fault for getting too close.
-Think about it like track and field events–heads UP, or heads OFF.
+Think about it like track and field events–heads UP, or heads OFF. the busier we are, the smaller your play area is.

-- Please refrain from intentionally cracking whips unless it’s our a designated whip event.
+- Please refrain from intentionally cracking whips unless it’s a designated whip class.
 We appreciate your consideration (and so do your fellow players).
 During play events, we do not normally allow whips over 4′.
 If your whip is over 4′ and you wish to use it during your scene, please talk to a DM first to see if we can accommodate you.

 - Do not take food or open containers of drinks (except water) into the play areas.
 If food is needed for your scene, please make sure to clean up after your scene.
 NO FOOD-PLAY IN THE MANOR SECTION.